 What is GIS?

-Geographic Information Science (GIS), is a framework rooted in the science of geography that helps gather, communicate, and analyze data and makes an impact on your life everyday and you likely don't even realize it.
+Geographic Information Science (current degree requirements), is a framework rooted in the science of geography that helps gather, communicate, and analyze data and makes an impact on your life everyday and you likely don't even realize it.
 For example, do you use a GPS on your phone or in your car for navigation?
 Target and other companies use GIS date to locate stores, while the Department of Natural Resources using it to analyze land cover and soils.
 City planners use GIS to look at the relationship between low income housing and social justice issues, while web-based application designers use it to help you find the nearest restaurant or a ride on Uber.
 Students in GIS have examined access to community gardens and food deserts in Duluth, the optimal location for solar gardens or wind turbines, and the best locations for new ski resorts in Colorado.
 Here are 1,000 more GIS applications and uses that are changing the world!

 How do I know if GIS is right for me?